Kawatt/Underground-Spawning/README.md

 # Underground-Spawning
-Minecraft datapack that spawns you below y 64
+Minecraft datapack that spawns you below y 64 (or y 128)